frontity/docs/docs/getting-started/README.md

 * 📘 [**Quick start guide**](quick-start-guide.md)**:** here you will find how to create a website with Frontity, step by step.
 * 👨‍👩‍👧‍👦 [**Community forum**](https://community.frontity.org/)**:** the perfect place to ask any questions and share your feedback.

 Frontity also welcomes contributions.
 There are many ways to support the project and get involved.
-Plus, you can get **free swag**!
 Please refer to the guide below to learn more about it:

 * 🙌 [**How to contribute**](../contributing/how-to-contribute.md)